-- Positive Supervisory Committee reviews, allowing one to progress on with their graduate studies. - Counseled Out.
-If a student's ongoing work in any area of the curriculum or in consultation with the Supervisory Committee is unacceptable, they will be irrespective of grades received while in the program remain on probation or be advised out of the program as per the decision of the eligible department studio faculty who serve on MFA Committees.
+- Positive Supervisory Committee reviews, allowing one to progress on with their graduate studies. - Counseled Out If a student's ongoing work in any area of the curriculum or consultation with the Supervisory Committee is unacceptable, irrespective of grades received while in the program, will remain on probation or be advised out of the program as per the decision of the eligible department studio faculty who serve on MFA Committees.